HRM-036: Use of Disaster Leave

 - Individuals present written requests to provide emergency services and obtain approval prior to using leave under this policy.

-Evaluating Requests for Disaster Leave to Provide Emergency Services: The Office of Emergency Preparedness (OEP) coordinates requests received from federal and/or state government officials with applicable areas in the University.
+Evaluating Requests for Disaster Leave to Provide Emergency Services: The Office of Emergency Management (OEM) coordinates requests received from federal and/or state government officials with applicable areas in the University.
 Leave shall be granted at the discretion of the immediate supervisor as noted below.
-In evaluating requests, the immediate supervisor (in consultation with department administration) should consider the need for the individual to provide the specified assistance and the expected impact of the individual’s absence on the school’s or unit’s ability to fulfill its mission.
+In evaluating requests, the immediate supervisor (in consultation with school/unit/department’s administration/UVA HR) should consider the need for the individual to provide the specified assistance and the expected impact of the individual’s absence on the school/unit/department’s ability to fulfill its mission.

 All employees must request permission for leave to provide emergency services in response to a declared state of emergency or disaster from their immediate supervisor (e.g., department chair, unit manager, supervisor, principal investigator, etc.).